-Physics professors Mark Engebretson and David Murr and their students study phenomena that occur at the edges of space – in Earth’s space environment.
-Dr. Engebretson’s group uses magnetometers to study waves generated in near-Earth space that help trace the flow of energy from solar activity (solar flares, coronal mass ejections), through the solar wind, and into Earth’s magnetosphere and ionosphere, ultimately generating both beautiful displays of light (the aurora) and dangerous fluxes of ionizing radiation (the Van Allen Radiation belts).
-Dr. Murr’s group focuses on using specialized instruments to detect signals from GPS satellites to study variations (including the same kinds of waves) in the ionosphere.
+Physics professor emeritus Mark Engebretson and his students studied phenomena that occur at the edges of space – in Earth’s space environment.
+Dr. Engebretson’s group used magnetometers to study waves generated in near-Earth space that help trace the flow of energy from solar activity (solar flares, coronal mass ejections), through the solar wind, and into Earth’s magnetosphere and ionosphere, ultimately generating both beautiful displays of light (the aurora) and dangerous fluxes of ionizing radiation (the Van Allen Radiation belts).

 Chemistry Professor David Hanson and his students use advanced mass spectrometer systems to study trace amounts of volatile organic compounds in the lower atmosphere, with the goal of tracing them back through various photochemical reactions to their sources in both human activities and natural processes.